Friday, 9 January 2015

 As in these examples, most Georgian schools included dance in their programme of learning

-From the time of her marriage to Fleming, Ann Roland had been developing a career as a teacher of dance at some of the many private schools in the area and it appears that her husband supported her in this probably by providing music.
-Together they initiated annual benefit concerts and balls at the assembly rooms.
+From the time of her marriage to Fleming, Ann Roland had been developing a career as a dance teacher at some of the many private schools in the area.
+It appears that her husband supported her in this, probably by providing music.
+Together, they initiated annual benefit concerts and balls at the assembly rooms.

-After his wife's death, Fleming continued to provide dancing tuition periodically organising balls at Wiltshire's rooms to give his young scholars a chance of showing off their paces before their admiring parents and friends.
-He was supported in this by his daughters Anna and Kitty.
+After his wife's death, Fleming continued to provide dancing tuition, periodically organising balls at Wiltshire's rooms to give his young scholars a chance to show off their paces before their admiring parents and friends.
+His daughters Anna and Kitty supported him in this.

 No comments: